-- a) The sub-fund need not comply with the investment limits when exercising subscription rights attaching to securities or money market instruments that form part of its assets. - b) While ensuring observance of the principle of risk spreading, the sub-fund may derogate from the specified investment limits for a period of six months following the date of its authorization.
+- a) A sub-fund needs not to comply with the investment limits when exercising subscription rights attaching to securities or money market instruments that form part of its assets. - b) While ensuring observance of the principle of risk spreading, a newly authorized sub-fund may derogate from the specified investment limits for a period of six months provided that such deviation is in compliance with applicable regulations and/or regulatory practice.

-D. Cross-investments between Sub-funds
+D. Cross-investments between sub-funds

-A sub-fund (the cross investing Sub-fund) may invest in one or more other sub-funds.
-Any acquisition of shares of another sub-fund (the Target Sub-fund) by the Investing Sub-fund is subject to the following conditions (and such other conditions as may be applicable in accordance with the terms of this Sales Prospectus):
+A sub-fund (the cross-investing sub-fund) may invest in one or more other sub-funds.
+Any acquisition of shares of another sub-fund (the target sub-fund) by the cross-investing sub-fund is subject to the following conditions (and such other conditions as may be applicable in accordance with the terms of this Sales Prospectus):

-- a) the Target Sub-fund may not invest in the cross-investing Sub-fund; - b) the Target Sub-fund may not invest more than 10% of its net assets in UCITS (including other Sub-funds) or other UCIs; - c) the voting rights attached to the shares of the Target Sub-fund are suspended during the investment by the cross-investing Sub-fund; - d) the value of the share of the Target Sub-fund held by the cross-investing Sub-fund are not taken into account for the purpose of assessing the compliance with the EUR 1,250,000 minimum capital requirement.
+- (i) the target sub-fund may not invest in the cross-investing sub-fund; - (ii) the target sub-fund may not invest more than 10% of its net assets in UCITS (including other sub-funds) or other UCIs; - (iii) the voting rights attached to the shares of the target sub-fund are suspended during the investment by the cross-investing sub-fund; and - (iv) the value of the share of the target sub-fund held by the cross-investing sub-fund are not taken into account for the purpose of assessing the compliance with the EUR 1,250,000 minimum capital requirement.